SF Hydro: Post war interest

 In 1948 the film The Fight Over the Heavy Water premiered, depicting the various sabotage actions including the sinking of SF Hydro, featuring some of the original saboteurs.

-In 1965 a British-American film, The Heroes of Telemark depicted the same events.
+In 1965 a British-American film, The Heroes of Telemark, depicted the same events.

 In the early 1990s the wreck of Hydro was located by Thor Olav Sperre using a ROV.
-600 kg of heavy water were also found on board, leaving no doubt that Hydro was indeed carrying the heavy water the day it was sunk.
+Found on board were 600 kg of heavy water, leaving no doubt that Hydro was indeed carrying the heavy water the day it was sunk.
 Two of the barrels were recovered, and one of them can be seen at Norsk Industriarbeidermuseum at Vemork, Rjukan.

 In 2005 PBS Nova produced a documentary called Hitler's Sunken Secret.
 Analysis of the contents of one recovered sealed barrel (No. 26) confirmed that it contained heavy water.
 The barrel was donated to the US National WW2 Museum in New Orleans.

-In 2015 the Norwegian Broadcasting Corporation produced the acclaimed 6-episode TV miniseries The Heavy Water War.
+In 2015 the Norwegian Broadcasting Corporation produced the acclaimed six-episode TV miniseries The Heavy Water War.

 In 2017, a new investigation of the ferry was featured in National Geographic Channel's Drain the Oceans, "Nazi Secrets" (Season 1, Episode 1).